 Individuals without employment or business can still participate in social security either obligatorily (for health insurance, if they have a permanent residence in the Czech Republic) or voluntarily (for pension insurance if they want to secure their pension benefits in the future).
+The health insurance assessment base is determined from the minimum wage, and the contribution rate is 13.5%.

-Discussion Questions
+4.5 Discussion Questions